 Note: In the event that the survey bot will not get triggered on the initial deployment, redeployment of the connector should be done.
 Wait for a few minutes for the changes to take effect.
 Clearing the browser cache or using a fresh browser is also required in case the survey bot is not getting triggered.

 a.
-To do this, go to Conversational AI > Bot Status.
+To do this, go to Automate > Conversation Builder > Bot Status.

 b.
 Go to the Bot Agents tab then select the PCS Connector.
 Click on the Kebab Menu then click on Redeploy Connector.